-Sylvestre Ledru, known for his work building Debian GNU/Linux using the Clang compiler, reported a successful experiment involving an alternative set of coreutils rewritten in Rust.
-Coreutils includes utilities such as sort, cat, chmod, chown, chroot, cp, date, dd, echo, hostname, id, ln, and ls.
-For the first stage of integration into Debian of the Rust version of coreutils, the following goals were set:
+Sylvestre Ledru, known for his work on assembly Debian GNU/Linux using the Clang compiler, reported a successful experiment using an alternative set of coreutils utilities, rewritten in Rust. coreutils includes utilities such as sort, cat, chmod, chown, chroot, cp, date, dd, echo, hostname, id, ln, and ls.
+For the first stage of integration, Debian The following goals were set for the Rust version of coreutils:

 After creating more than 100 patches for Rust/coreutils, we managed to successfully implement all the intended goals.
 From the ongoing work, the implementation of the missing utilities and options, the improvement of the quality and uniformity of the code, the development of the test suite, the elimination of crashes that occur when running the test suite from GNU Coreutils (so far 141 out of 613 tests are successfully completed) are noted.